ranbureand/sitefolio/_projects/spaghetti-recipe.markdown

 preview_image: 'spaghetti_recipe_00.png'

-excerpt: 'A photo of a portion of spaghetti is decontextualized and then recontextualized in a recipe book.'
+description: 'A photo of a portion of spaghetti is decontextualized and then recontextualized in a recipe book.'
 exordium: ''

 published: false